Unboxed-Software/solana-course/content/solana-pay.md

 - `amount` - a non-negative integer or decimal value indicating the amount of tokens to transfer
 - `spl-token` - a base58-encoded public key of an SPL Token mint account if the transfer is of an SPL token and not SOL
 - `reference` - optional reference values as base58-encoded 32 byte arrays.
-This can be used by a client for identifying the transaction on-chain since the client will not have a transaction's signature.
+This can be used by a client for identifying the transaction onchain since the client will not have a transaction's signature.
 - `label` - a URL-encoded UTF-8 string that describes the source of the transfer request
 - `message` - a URL-encoded UTF-8 string that describes the nature of the transfer request
 - `memo` - a URL-encoded UTF-8 string that must be included in the SPL memo instruction in the payment transaction